therealchuckliu/react-bootstrap-table/README.md

 [![peerDependency Status][peer-deps-badge]][peer-deps]
 It's a [react.js](http://facebook.github.io/react/) table for bootstrap, named react-bootstrap-table.
 It's a configurable, functional table component and make you build a Bootstrap Table more efficiency and easy in your React application, However ```react-bootstrap-table``` support these features:

-- Striped, borderless, condensed table
+- Striped, Borderless, Condensed table
-- Column align, hidden, width, sort, title, styling, customization
+- Column align, hidden, width, sort, title, styling
-- Table scrolling
+- Scrolling table
 - Cell format
 - Pagination
 - Row selection
-- Table Search, Column filter
+- Column filter with multi type
-- Cell editor
+- Cell edit with multi type editor
 - Insert & delete Row
+- Table, row and column styling
+- Search
 - Export to CSV
 - Rich function hooks
-- Header column span
+- Header colum span
 - Remote mode
-- Row expand
+- Expandable row
-- Key board navigation
+- Key board Navigation
+- Customization

 ![Example](http://i.imgur.com/Ov1wMse.png)
-See more about [react-bootstrap-table](http://allenfang.github.io/react-bootstrap-table/index.html) and explore more examples on [examples](https://github.com/AllenFang/react-bootstrap-table/tree/master/examples/js) folder</br>
+Explore more example on [examples](https://github.com/AllenFang/react-bootstrap-table/tree/master/examples/js) folder</br>
+See more about [react-bootstrap-table](http://allenfang.github.io/react-bootstrap-table/index.html).</br>
+Check [this](http://allenfang.github.io/react-bootstrap-table/advance.html) for more advance usage for ```react-bootstrap-table```.
+Feel free to ask more examples.</br>
 Check the <a href='https://github.com/AllenFang/react-bootstrap-table/blob/master/CHANGELOG.md'>CHANGELOG</a> for more detail release notes.

 ## Notes

-***`v4.0.0` released, this release mainly replace `react-toastr` with `react-s-alert`***
-1. Replace `react-toastr` by `react-s-alert`
-2. Use `prop-types`
-3. Support `bootstrap@4` and `bootstrap@3` both.
-If you use 4, please add `version='4'` on `<BootstrapTable>`
-4. No important features were implemented, most of bug fixes and improvement
+***`v4.0.0-beta.1` published, this release is for replacing `react-toastr` with `react-s-alert`, check [PR#1216](https://github.com/AllenFang/react-bootstrap-table/pull/1216) and after `v4.0.0`, `react-bootstrap-table` will use `react-s-alert` for notification***

+***```v3.0.0``` released, check [examples](https://github.com/AllenFang/react-bootstrap-table/tree/v3.0.0-dev/examples/js/custom) to learn how to customize the component. following is the major things we completed in this release***
+- Remove the `bootstrap.js` and `jQuery` dependencies
+- More easy and have ability to customize the components(search, pagination, insert modal etc.)
+- Key board Navigation

 ***After ```v2.4.4```, we move the css files to ```dist``` folder for allowing this repo can be hosted on [cdnjs](https://github.com/cdnjs/cdnjs)<br/>***